90ssaballa/edge-of-wander-event/README.md

 ---UPDATE 7/22/23---
 I got a feedback that it would be nice to have the modal window closed when the Escape button is pressed or the outside of the modal window is clicked.
-I did my best to find a solution and made the update. :)
+Working on a solution